DGP-Studio/Snap.Hutao.Docs/docs/en/features/dashboard.md

 ![](https://img.alicdn.com/imgextra/i1/1797064093/O1CN01XkqHJA1g6dw1HVD0t_!!1797064093.png)

 Snap Hutao will enter home dashboard by default when it's opened.
-The top part is your personal gaming data; the button part is recent game notice and event countdown in days and hours.
+The top part is your personal gaming data; the bottom part is recent game notice and event countdown in days and hours.

 Personal gaming data dashboard includes: